 The Federal capture of New Orleans deprived the Confederacy of its largest and richest port, where foodstuffs from the lower Mississippi River Valley were exported to Europe in exchange for war supplies by blockade-runners.
 Farragut became an instant hero in the northern states, and the Federals now had a vital base from which to invade the Deep South.

 Confederate officials soon turned their attention to Vicksburg, Mississippi, a more formidable city higher up the river.
-Vicksburg residents began fleeing the city, fearful that they would be targeted next.
+Vicksburg residents began to flee that city, fearful that they would be targeted next.
 They were soon replaced by an influx of New Orleans refugees.